haydengarr11/movieReview/README.md

  - Search Bar for filtering
  - Allowing users to see movie or show stats on stats page
  - Allowing users to see movies or show reviews on their profile page
+ - clean up All Shows and Add Show to reflect layout of the Movies pages

 ### Questions?